anna-rasmussen/MAG-analysis/Metagenome_assembly_and_binning.md

 #### *2.1: Prepare more directories to work in*

-I like to make a directory for each sample.
+I like to make a directory for each sample with the sample names I will use throughought the rest of the pipeline.

 ```
 while IFS= read -r dir; do mkdir -p "$dir"; done <sample_array.txt